Skip to main content

 Is the tasting menu worth it at Lauryvan?

-No menu format is confirmed in the available data, so it is not possible to say whether a tasting menu exists.
+No menu format is confirmed, so it is not possible to say whether a tasting menu exists.
 At €€ pricing with Michelin Plate recognition, whatever format is on offer represents reasonable value for the quality tier.
 Confirm the format when booking.

 What are alternatives to Lauryvan in Saint-Junien?